lucaswoj/mllama/README.md

   *	**Ollama Compatibility**: Seamlessly integrates all clients that support the Ollama protocol.
   *	**Powered by MLX**: Uses Apple’s MLX framework for cutting-edge performance on Apple Silicon.
 Prompt evaluation time is signficiantly faster than on Ollama.

+## Development Status

+This project is in early development but is able to support simple chat clients, such as Enchanted, without issue.
+See `TODO.md` for open tasks.

 ## Installation

 Clone the repository: